 Cell standby is the app used by mobile phones to capture the mobile radio frequency when your phone is idle means when your sim is unable to receive your network provider signal.
 The more your network struggles to find the connection the more it drains the battery.
 So it’s better to keep your mobile on airplane mode in a low network area.

-Android systems represent the whole of android OS.
+Android systems represent the whole of Android OS.
 Where it represents settings, Bluetooth, Location, and much more.
 For eg. If Facebook or WhatsApp needs your location details, it will ask the Android System for information, hence, the battery consumption increases.
 Often, this app keeps waking the device in the background so that all apps can work properly.

 Instagram tries to keep ahead of your fast-fingered scrolling, so it aggressively preloads photos, videos, reels, and much more content.
 For that preload, it requires an active and speeds internet connection which consumes battery.
 However, it’s absolutely normal.
-Or if you have grant location permission, then Instagram will be constantly searching for your location even when you’re not using the app.
+Or if you have granted location permission, then Instagram will be constantly searching for your location even when you’re not using the app.
 Which leads to more battery drain.

 YouTube appears to be in very popular use among a wide demographic.
 It’s a video streaming application that requires a good amount of internet data.
 So if you are using YouTube for a prolonged time it will consume your battery.